AdobeDocs/analytics-platform.en/help/components/filters/quick-filters.md

 * Availablility across all your Workspace projects
 * Support more complex filters as well as sequential filters

-You can save filters either from the Quick Filter Builder or from the [!UICONTROL Filter Builder].
+You can save filters either from the quick filter builder or from the [!UICONTROL Filter Builder].

 ### Save in the quick filter builder {#save2}